UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2021-08-27-Edge-allowed-cookies.md

 But!

-This separation between number, link and another item is not SPACE BAR ❗❗ It is special character encoded as `&#xF000;` and as that it all should be `glued`
+This separation between number, link and another item is not SPACE BAR ❗❗ It is special character encoded as `&#xF000;`, and with that it all should be `glued`

 ```html
 <enabled/><data id="CookiesAllowedForUrlsDesc" value="1&#xF000;[*.]cemLT.pl&#xF000;2&#xF000;[*.]asdrW.pl"/>
 ```

-And knowing that finally I can create my policy with 100 and more items!
+Knowing that, finally I can create my policy with 100 and more items!

 # Dummy items